Tiny-Earth/DemoSite/site/src/inclusive.md

 - “Women and minorities are just too sensitive.”
 - “It’s not like that here.
 Probably it’s like that elsewhere…in Sweden, in the Midwest, at Harvard, at the state university, at the community college, in the Economics Department…”
-- “The sample size for Table 3 of the 1988 study was too small.”
+- “The sample size in the 1988 study was too small.”
 - “We’re trained to be objective, so bias studies don’t apply to us.”

 Yet study after study demonstrates that we *all* carry biases, assumptions, and stereotypes.